6.4 Aerial-Ground Fusion

 How you organize the drone images after the flight determines how you will import them in LCC Studio or LixelStudio.
 Organize the folders before you sit down to process.
 Doing it during an active processing session introduces errors.

-├─ Drone/ # all drone image data goes here
+├─ drone/ # all drone image data goes here

 │ └─ (all drone images, organized by flight folder)